 5.5.
 Executable Test Suite (ETS)

 A set of code (e.g. Java and CTL) that provides runtime tests for the assertions defined by the ATS.
 Test data required to do the tests are part of the ETS (OGC 08-134)

+Foundation Resources

+those resources which are provided by every OGC API.

+Information Resources

+information resources are non-spatial resources which support the operation of the API or the access and use of the Spatial Resources.

 5.6.
 Recommendation

-expression in the content of a document conveying that among several possibilities one is recommended as particularly suitable, without mentioning or excluding others, or that a certain course of action is preferred but not necessarily required, or that (in the negative form) a certain possibility or course of action is deprecated but not prohibited (OGC 08-131)
+expression in the content of a document conveying that among several possibilities one is recommended as particularly suitable, without mentioning or excluding others, or that a certain course of action is preferred but not necessarily required, or that (in the negative form) a certain possibility or course of action is deprecated but not prohibited (OGC 08-131r3)

+[ISO Directives Part 2]

+NOTE Although using normative language, a recommendation is not a requirement.
+The usual form replaces the ―shall‖ (imperative or command) of a requirement with a ―should‖ (suggestive or conditional).

 5.7.
 Requirement